May 4, 2022

 What happens at higher ISOs and shutter speeds?
 We reduce the light on the sensor and increase the image signal amplification (ISO) to maintain the camera's exposure level.

 TIP:- The histogram follows the light on the sensor at a fixed ISO.
 It's incorrect to say the histogram shows jpeg data in Live View.
 Consider this typical fact statement from undisclosed promoters.
 When do we have a jpeg file?
-There's no jpeg file in Live View before you record the image...
+There's no JPEG file in Live View before you record the image...

 Study this basic example of how to apply this knowledge:-